wso2/docs-mi/en/docs/reference/connectors/file-connector/file-connector-example.md

 ## What you'll build

 This example describes how to use the File Connector to write messages to local files and then read the files.
-Similarly, the same example can be configured to communicate with a remote file system (i.e FTP server) easily.
-The example also uses some other WSO2 mediators to manipulate messages.

 <!--
 Following diagram shows the overall solution.